geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_ownership.rst

 -----------------------------------------

 The **metadata.batch.newowner** service
 allows you to set the owner of a selected set of metadata records.

-This service requires a previous call to **metadata.select** service to select the metadata records.
+.. note:: This service requires a previous call to the ``metadata.select`` service (see :ref:`metadata.select`) to select metadata records.

+.. note:: Only those metadata records for which the user running the service has ownership rights on will be updated.
+If metadata versioning is on then ownership changes will be recorded in the version history.

 Requires authentication: Yes

-.. include:: metadata_xml_select_include.rst

 Request to metadata.batch.newowner
 ``````````````````````````````````